mpv-player/mpv/DOCS/contribute.md

             do_something();
     }
     ```
-- If the if has an else branch, both branches should use braces, even if they're
+- If the if has an else branch, both branches must use braces, even if they're
   technically redundant.

   Example: